Save money on your water bill and help the environment too.

 Reading this back makes me realise how much we could improve our own water saving efforts.
 It’s not always about the money saving.

 Reading the articles about Cape Town really makes you think about what you view as normal.

 Even if you are not on a water meter, you can still use these tips to reduce your water consumption.
-You’ll gain some environmental brownie points.
+You’ll gain some environmental green points.

 On the money saving side if you can reduce your monthly bill by £10 then that is £120 a year saved.
 You save water helping the environment too.
 Double win.